 Silver Bow Creek/Butte Area, Montana

-One of the largest Superfund sites in the country, Silver Bow Creek/Butte area encompasses more than 500 underground mines and four open pit mines, including the Berkeley Pit with its ancillary tailings ponds, waste dumps and acid leach pads.
-The Berkeley Pit — which has since been flooded with acidic, metal-contaminated water — might just be the pit from hell.
+One of the largest Superfund sites, the Silver Bow Creek/Butte area features more than 500 underground mines and four open-pit mines, including the Berkeley Pit (pictured) with its ancillary tailings ponds, waste dumps and acid leach pads.
+This pit — which has since been flooded with acidic, metal-contaminated water — might just be the pit from hell.
 The water contains so much dissolved metal that materials can be mined directly from the water.
 In 1995, a flock of migrating snow geese died in the Berkeley Pit.
-Necropsies found that the acid water had eaten away at esophageal tissue and damaged internal organs.
+Necropsies found the acid water had eaten away at esophageal tissue and damaged internal organs.

-In fact, the area, designated as a Superfund site in 1983, has become such a symbol for toxicity that it has been transformed into a tourist attraction.
+The area, designated a Superfund site in 1983, has become such a symbol for toxicity that it has been turned into a tourist attraction.

-A water treatment plant has been built along the pit, capable of treating 5,000 gallons of water a minute.
-Even so, it is a race against time, as the water level is expected to reach the natural water table by 2020, which means the mine water will spill into the local groundwater.
+A water treatment plant now stands along the pit, capable of treating 5 million gallons of water per day.
+Even so, it's a race against time, as the water level is expected to reach the natural water table by 2020, which means mine water will spill into the local groundwater.